glenfish/glenfish/README.md

 # 	🐟	🐟	🐟

-I'm a full stack developer, currently expanding my skills with Coder Academy in Australia
+My name is Nicholas Fehlberg and I'm a full stack web developer, currently expanding my skills with Coder Academy in Australia

 💬   Im interested in systems that empower people and forms of commerce and interaction that benefit individuals and small communities.